2sungryul/linetracer/README.md

 $ sudo ./linetracer

 # What to do on Windows
-For video streaming from robot camera, Open the command prompt and download gst1.bat in a working directory
+For video streaming from robot camera, open the command prompt, download gst1.bat in a working directory, and run it.

 \> gst1.bat